eriksjolund/podman-traefik-socket-activation/examples/example2/README.md

 # HTTP/3 example

-> [!IMPORTANT]
-> This example does not work with the official container image docker.io/traefik/traefik
-> because that container does not yet include https://github.com/traefik/traefik/pull/11848
-> which fixes the issue https://github.com/traefik/traefik/issues/11805
-> The example should work if you build the container image from https://github.com/traefik/traefik/tree/v3.4

 Requirements:

 * podman 5.2.0 or later (needed for [`NetworkAlias=`](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html#networkalias)).
 Not strictly needed for this example but podman 5.3.0 or later is recommended because then `AddHost=postgres.example.com:host-gateway`, `host.containers.internal` or `host.docker.internal` could be used to let a container on the custom network connect to a service that is listening on the host's main network interface.
 For details, see [Outbound TCP/UDP connections to the host's main network interface (e.g eth0)](https://github.com/eriksjolund/podman-networking-docs?tab=readme-ov-file#outbound-tcpudp-connections-to-the-hosts-main-network-interface-eg-eth0)